 Figure 3.Temporal behaviors of the propagation delay of the previous scheme (black trace) and the propagation delay of the new scheme (red trace).

-Fractional frequency instability of the 100 km link: the previous scheme (black squares), the new scheme (red circles), and the system noise floor with an optical attenuation to shorten the link (blue triangles).
+Figure 4 presents the fractional frequency instability of the 100 km fiber link, comparing the results obtained with the previous scheme (black squares)[17], the new scheme (red circles), and the system noise floor achieved using an optical attenuator to shorten the link (blue triangles).
+The Allan deviation analysis reveals a frequency instability of

 Figure 4.Fractional frequency instability of the 100 km link: the previous scheme (black squares), the new scheme (red circles), and the system noise floor with an optical attenuation to shorten the link (blue triangles).